StanfordSpezi/SpeziAccessGuard/Sources/SpeziAccessGuard/SpeziAccessGuard.docc/SpeziAccessGuard.md

 ### Guarding Access to a SwiftUI View

-Now, we can use the the ``AccessGuarded`` view to guard access to a SwiftUI view with an access code.
+Now, we can use the ``AccessGuarded`` view to guard access to a SwiftUI view with an access code.

 ```swift
 import SpeziAccessGuard